There's a Webmaxing module for this content at:Module 3 - How Search Engines Rank Websites

 This means the search results you see are often different from those of a person who sits next to you but uses their own computer!

 Google has learnt this is the site I am looking for after I search 'Prawn Saag' and so it tries to be helpful by placing it at the top of the list.
 A process known as Personalized Search.

 This mix of signals is meant to avoid anyone being able to game the system and most importantly to give users an excellent experience with good quality results.
 This means:

-I'm Tim Hill, a Search Engine Optimisation and Online Marketing specialist.
+I'm Tim Hill, a Search Engine Optimization and Online Marketing specialist.
 I created this site to help others understand that SEO is not a mysterious black art!.

 If your a newbie try the Getting Started in SEO page, otherwise feel free to dig around and learn more.